MLGB3/buildout.mlgb/WHEREIS.md

 Application
 -----------

 Everything exists under **/home/mlgb/**.
 The virtualenv python install is in **/home/mlgb/python/** (this python is specific to the application and different to the system one).
 The application itself resides at **/home/mlgb/sites/mlgb/**.
+Many supporting services and non-Django scripts are kept in the parts directory at **/home/mlgb/sites/mlgb/parts/**.

 #### **Django**